Most people are surprised at the economics behind rental property returns versus stocks’ returns over the last 145 years.

-How can rental properties perform better than stocks, but have lower volatility and risk?
-Doesn’t high-return mean high risk?
+But how can rental properties perform better than stocks, with lower volatility and risk?
+Don’t higher returns mean higher risk?

 The answer is simple: there’s a higher barrier to entry to invest in rental properties.

-But rental properties, despite their strong returns and low risk, pose two large challenges to new investors: they require more money to purchase, and they require more skill than index fund investing.
+But rental properties pose two huge challenges to new investors: they require more money to purchase, and they require more skill than index fund investing.

-Here are nine ideas to help you buy your first rental property with no money down.
-Or rather, less money down – there’s no free lunch in life, but you have several options to slim or even eliminate the down payment you need to buy your first rental property.
+Here are the best ways to buy rental property with no money down.
+Or at least less money down — there’s no free lunch in life, but you have several options to slim or even eliminate the down payment you need to buy your first rental property.

 1. Consider House Hacking First

 House hacking is the easiest way to buy your first rental property.
-And in the bargain, you get to live for free!
+And in the bargain, you score free housing!

 The traditional house hacking concept is simple: you buy a small multifamily (2-4 units), move into one of the units, and rent out the other(s).
 Your neighboring tenants’ rent covers your mortgage and other housing costs, for effectively free housing.

-And when you move out, you keep it as a pure rental property, and the cash flow only improves from there.
+And when you move out, you keep it as a traditional rental property, and the cash flow only improves from there.

 One popular low-down-payment loan program is FHA, which allows a 3.5% down payment as long as your credit score is over 580.
 (And let’s be honest, if your credit score is under 580, you should probably work on paying down debts before buying a rental property.)

-As a final thought, keep in mind that multifamily house hacking isn’t your only option to live for free.
-Try these other house hacking ideas as well to live for free!
+As a final thought, keep in mind that multi-unit properties aren’t your only option for house hacking.
+Try these other house hacking ideas as well to score free housing!

 2. The BRRRR Method